-Full-Time Employee: An individual who is regularly scheduled to work forty (40) hours or more per week is considered a full-time employee.
+Full-Time Employee: An individual who is regularly scheduled to work forty (40) hours or more per week or a minimum of one hundred seventy-one (171) hours in

+~~a 28 day pay cycle~~ is considered a full-time employee.
 Full-time employees are eligible for benefits.

-Part-Time Employee: An individual who is regularly scheduled to work fewer than forty (40) hours per work week.
+Part-Time Employee: An individual who is regularly scheduled to works fewer than forty (40) hours per work week.
 Part-time employees may be eligible for health plan coverage and some optional benefits if they meet certain requirements set out in the Oklahoma County Health Plan Document.

 Temporary Employee: An individual who works for a season or short term, for a period not exceeding ninety (90) calendar days per year.
-The period may be extended one time only, not to exceed ninety (90) calendar days, with the approval of the elected official, or their representative.
+The period may be extended one time only, ~~42~~ not to exceed ninety (90) calendar days, with the approval of the ~~Elected Official~~, or their ~~Representative~~.
 Temporary employees are not eligible for benefits.